What’s the first thing that captures your attention on a school ID card, employee badge, or other ID credentials? The badge picture, right?

 Plus, a tripod helps you set up your subject and then fine-tune other aspects of your shot, such as the lighting or the subject’s hair.
 As a result, you’ll save both time and effort, while providing a high-quality badge photo.

-4. Shoot at an angle
+4. Shoot at a slightly downward angle

 Nobody wants a mug shot as their ID badge.
 Forward-looking pictures appear awkward and forced.
 You want the person in the photo to look relaxed and comfortable.

 So, use a sight downward angle in your photos to give them a more natural look.
 I helps make the face look more natural and avoids any under-chin shots.

 Wondering what to wear for a badge photo?
 It’s recommended to wear a nice top that will look great in the picture.
 Avoid bright colors, bold designs, and colors like taupe, plain white, or nude.
 These colors may wash you out or be off-putting in a picture.

 Stick to darker colors like black, navy or dark blues and greens, or softer tones like soft creams, blues, greens, purples, etc.